Spiritual Exercises

 Where can a person make the Spiritual Exercises?

-The 8-9 month retreat can be made while a person lives at home, and continues taking care of their work and home responsibilities.
+The 8-9 month retreat can be made while a person lives at home and continues working and taking care of their home responsibilities.
 This retreat has been offered at Holy Trinity since the parish was founded in 1794.
 It consists of the following:

 • Praying with suggested meditations and Scripture passages for 60 minutes each day and reflecting on one's prayer experience.
 A person taken up with public affairs or necessary business… can set aside for the Exercises an hour and a half a day.”
 Annotation 19